Collection of Commercial Rates

 Commercial Rates are property-based charges on commercial and industrial properties and are a key source of funding for Dublin City Council.
 The levying and collection of commercial rates by Local Authorities is legislated for under the Local Government Rates and Other Matters Act 2019, as amended by the Historic and Archaeological Heritage and Miscellanous Provision Act 2023.
 This legislation came into effect on 1st January 2024.
 To view the legislation visit www.irishstatutebook.ie

-The income generated goes towards meeting the day to day cost of services provided by the Council such as housing, public lighting, fire services, the promotion of local economic development, roads and traffic and leisure and community services.
+The income generated by the collection of Commercial Rates goes towards meeting the day to day cost of services provided by the City Council such as housing, public lighting, fire services, the promotion of local economic development, roads and traffic and leisure and community services.